 Excel2TXF - Specific Broker Instructions

 Here you'll find instructions for using Excel2TXF with specific brokers.
-If you don't see your broker listed, you can get a free copy of the Excel2TXF program if you provide a sample file along with instructions for generating the file from your broker's website.
+If you don't see your broker listed, please provide a sample file along with instructions for generating the file from your broker's website.
+We will evaluate for inclusion in the software, or can tell you how to proceed (there are two Generic options in the software that can handle most formats).
 Just send us an email

 OptionsFirst (by Scottrade)